FIRST CHOICE SALOON - Mercedes-Benz S-Class

 Cost of Ownership

-Fuel consumption is pretty much the same as it was in the pre-facelifted model - which is impressive, given that all variants now feature 4MATIC 4WD.
-Choose an S350d variant - as we suspect most British S-Class customers will - and you'll get 51.4 miles from a gallon of diesel and 145g/km.
-For the S400d, you're looking at 50.4mpg and 147g/km.
+Fuel consumption is pretty much the same as it was in the pre-facelifted model.
+Choose an S350d variant - as we suspect most British S-Class customers will - and you'll get 52.3 miles from a gallon of diesel and 139g/km.
 Of course, if you choose conventional petrol power, your running costs will rise substantially.
-The S560 manages 33.2mpg and 195g/km.
-While the S 63 delivers 31.7mpg and 203g/km.
-Helping in this regard is Mercedes' almost obsessive quest to reduce consumption and emissions.
-All of the S-Class body is fabricated from aluminium to cut weight.
+The S500 manages 40.9mpg and 157g/km.
+While the S 63 delivers 32.1mpg and 199g/km.
+The S 65 delivers just 23.7mpg and 279g/km.
+Helping the ore efficient variants is Mercedes' almost obsessive quest to reduce consumption and emissions.
+All of the S-Class body is fabricated from aluminium to cut weight for example.

 It's worth knowing that your maintenance outlay can be kept in check by going for the optional Service Care package that takes care of routine maintenance, spreading the cost of regular servicing, guaranteeing the price of parts and labour for up to four services and covering the cost of all recommended service items such as brake fluid, spark plugs, air filters, fuel filters and screen wash.
 There's also an ASSYST dashboard service indicator that monitors engine use and tells you exactly when a garage visit is due.